Also known as First Past the Post Voting System

 On the flip side, plurality elections may result in the election of a candidate with very low voter buy-in.
 For example, if there are five candidates, the winning candidate may only have the support of 20% plus one of the voters.
 Low approval of the elected candidate may be a concern for some organizations or districts.
 But this disadvantage of plurality elections may be overcome by voting systems like instant runoff.
 If electing a candidate that doesn't have the majority vote is an issue, you could also use a transferable vote system, candidates ranked-choice voting, or a majority vote system.

-Voters select 1 or more options (elect 1 out of 5 presidential candidates, elect 3 directors from 7 candidates, or choose yes or no to a bylaw amendment).
-It is commonly used throughout North America for civic, state, provincials and federal elections.
+With plurality voting, voters select one or more candidates on their ballot.
+During the election, voters will elect one out of five presidential candidates, elect three directors from seven candidates, or choose yes or no to a bylaw amendment.
+The voter will indicate their choice of candidate on a ballot that will be counted in the election.
+Plurality elections are commonly used throughout North America for civic, state, provincials, and federal elections.

-A simple vote counting algorithm in which ballots are counted and the candidate or candidates with the highest percentage of votes wins.
-Elections with more than 2 candidates, a majority of the votes (greater than 50% of the total) is not needed to win.
-For example, after an election is run, if candidate 1 has 25 votes, candidate 2 has 35 votes, and candidate 3 has 40 votes, candidate 3 wins even though they only have 40% of the total ballots cast.
+The plurality vote is counted using a vote counting algorithm.
+Each ballot is counted, and the candidate or candidates with the highest percentage of votes wins.
+In elections with more than two candidates, a majority of the votes (greater than 50% of the total) is not needed to win the desired seats.
+For example, after an election is run, if candidate one has 25 votes, candidate two has 35 votes, and candidate three has 40 votes, candidate three wins the election even though they only have 40% of the total votes cast.

-When running a multi-seat election (3 directors are elected from 7 candidates) the candidate with the highest percentage will win the first seat, the second-highest percentage wins the second seat, and so on, until all seats are filled.
+The choice of each voter matters when using the plurality voting system.
+When running an election for multiple seats (such as when three directors are elected from seven candidates) the candidate with the highest percentage will win the first seat, the second-highest percentage wins the second seat, and so on, until all seats are filled.